OS2iot/OS2iot-docker/README.md

 5. restart the application.

 ## Adding an ADR Algorithm
 When the ADR Algorithm has been tested, and is ready for deployment, the ADR Algorithm has to be added to chirpstack.
+It is mandatory that the custom adr module is writtin in js.

 ### Adding the Plugin to Chirpstack
 If the default `docker-compose.yml` file is used, the folder `./configuration/chirpstack` is already copied to `/etc/chirpstack` in the docker container.